scorelab/GSoC/GSoC-2022/19-Prerak-Prerak-Mathur-ScoreLabs-OpenMF.md

   * Register
   * Contact
   * About
-* Allow Admin to Create new Management and Extractor users with Googlr OAuth
+* Allow Admin to Create new Management and Extractor users with Google OAuth
 * Added the incomplete functionality to mark tasks as completed
 * Added the incomplete functionality in Sidebar for -
   * Search User